This Xbox Series S review was originally published on November 5, 2020.

 On the other hand, where the Xbox Series S excels is in its Xbox Game Pass connectivity.
 For those who aren’t familiar with it, Xbox Game Pass lets you download more than 100 hit games (including all of Microsoft’s first-party titles) for one flat monthly fee: between $5 and $15, depending on how many bells and whistles you want.
 The Xbox Series S’ interface integrates Game Pass in a big way, which is surely obnoxious to people who prefer to buy their games outright, but very convenient to folks who are always on the lookout for something new and exciting to play.

 Suppose you pick up an Xbox Series S and have absolutely nothing to play on it.
 For $15 per month, Xbox Game Pass Ultimate will give you access to the Halo and Gears of War series in their entirety, Minecraft, Sea of Thieves, the classic LucasArts adventure games (remastered), The Outer Worlds, Tales of Vesperia: Definitive Edition, Golf with Friends, Alan Wake, Batman: Arkham Knight, Enter the Gungeon — and those are just a handful of titles that I can personally recommend.
+Do bear in mind that some games will chew through SSD space, including the upcoming Stalker 2: Heart of Chernobyl.

 With the Ultimate tier of Game Pass, you can also download many of these games to PC, or stream many of them to Android, and your save data will carry over across the board.
 While there’s something to be said for buying games à la carte and owning them outright, Xbox Game Pass Ultimate is easily the next best thing.
+In fact, right now I'd happily state that Xbox Game Pass is the best deal in gaming.

 Xbox Series S review: Verdict